ichimal/cl-case-control/README.md

   If the given object is not a string designator, `string-invertcase` signals an type error.

-  Note: `string-invertcase` also accepts string designator, but applying `string-invertcase` to symbol is depricated because an intuitive result is not necessarily obtained.
+  Note: `string-invertcase` accepts not only string but also string designator, but applying `string-invertcase` to symbol is depricated because an intuitive result is not necessarily obtained.

   e.g.